The Boys

 Based on a 2006-08 comic series of the same name, Amazon’s The Boys is all about deconstructing the American superhero myth and, by extension, satirizing America itself.
 Or, at least, the America its creators see.

 It’s a natural impulse to flip superheroes upside-down—and, perhaps, a necessary reminder of the corrupting nature of power.
-Not every cat with superpowers, after all, necessarily has super-great character to go along with them.
-And even if a hero starts out with the best of intentions, how can we be sure that he or she will follow through on them?
+After all, not every person with superpowers necessarily has super-great character to go along with them.
+As The Boys imagines it, depressed superheroes aren’t that different from nihilistic dictators—always just one Nietzsche quote away from pressing the “end world” button.
+And as for the good heroes?
+Well, even if a hero starts out with the best of intentions, how can we be sure that he or she will follow through on them?

 This is not exactly unexplored territory.